 Sending money internationally doesn't have to be complicated or expensive.
-Here are all the different ways you can send money abroad and how to work out which option is right for you.
+Here are all the ways you can send money abroad and find the right option for you.

 There are several ways to send money internationally, and each method has pros and cons.
 Here are the main ways to make an international money transfer:

 Using your current bank account might be the most straightforward way to send money abroad, but it’s probably not the cheapest.